about

 “I hope to inspire in my students wonder at the natural world’s beauty and order.”

-St. Ambrose is blessed to have not one but two Dr. Ludviks on staff!
-Joining her husband Dr. Geoffrey Ludvik, Dr. Denise Ludvik will be teaching biology to our freshmen this year.
-Denise is eager to share with her students her passion for learning the intricacies of how living organisms work, down to the smallest details of God’s creation.
-She is also looking forward to teaching the scientific method of solving problems.
+The talented Dr. Denise Ludvik is in her second year at St. Ambrose, teaching biology to our freshmen.
+Denise is eager to share with her students her passion for learning the intricacies of how living organisms work, down to the smallest details of God’s creation, and enjoys teaching the scientific method of solving problems.

 In previous years, Denise was a substitute teacher for St. Ambrose for Life Science and Biology, and guest taught a bacteriology experiment for Life Science.
 She also was a teacher’s assistant for a graduate-level class in microbiology and has participated in local science expos for outreach.
 As part of her normal research work, she mentors undergraduate and first-year graduate students in the lab.